ncatlab/nlab-content/pages/7/8/0/0/87/content.md

 This is not needed for anafunctors but is used to relate descent to bundles (and then to $2$-bundles).

 #Homotopy-theoretic interpretation#

 Observe that the surjective-on-objects equivalences are precisely the [[model category|acyclic fibrations]] for the [[folk model structure]] on [[Cat]].
 Therefore, anafunctors can be identified with the "one-step generalized morphisms" in $Cat$ whose first leg is not just a [[weak equivalence]] but an acyclic fibration.
+However, it appears that the folk model structure on Cat only exists (with its weak equivalences being the fully faithful and essentially surjective maps) under the assumption of some choice---though full AC is not needed, [[COSHEP]] suffices.

-More generally, it is proven in [EKV 2004][] that if $S$ has a Grothendieck coverage, then under suitable additional conditions on $S$, there is a [[model category|model structure]] on the category $Cat(S)$ of internal categories in $S$ relative to that coverage.
+More generally, it is proven in [EKV 2004][] that if $S$ has a Grothendieck coverage, then under suitable additional conditions on $S$ (and, of course, the axiom of choice assumed external to $S$), there is a [[model category|model structure]] on the category $Cat(S)$ of internal categories in $S$ relative to that coverage.
 The internal anafunctors relative to the given coverage, as defined above, can then once again be identified with the spans whose first leg is an acyclic fibration.

-An anafunctor is an **anaequivalence** if it is a span as above, with the right leg also an acyclic fibration.
-(For [[Lie groupoid]]s, these are the [[Morita equivalence]]s).

-If we restrict from categories to groupoids, then according to the [[folk model structure|groupoid folk model structure]] by Brown-Golasinski all objects are _fibrant_ and then according to Kenneth Brown's theorem in [[homotopical cohomology theory]] it follows that one-step generalized morphisms already realize the full localization of $Groupoids$ in that they represent all morphisms in the [[homotopy category]] $Ho(Groupoids)$.
+Since all objects in the folk model structure on Cat are fibrant, according to Kenneth Brown's theorem in [[homotopical cohomology theory]] it follows that one-step generalized morphisms already realize the full localization, i.e. they represent all morphisms in the [[homotopy category]] $Ho(Cat)$.

-By the general idea of [[homotopical cohomology theory]] this means that anafunctors between groupoids represent [[nonabelian cocycle]]s on groupoids with values in groupoids.
+If we specialize to groupoids, with their folk model structure by Brown-Golasinski, then by the general idea of [[homotopical cohomology theory]] this means that anafunctors between groupoids represent [[nonabelian cocycle]]s on groupoids with values in groupoids.
 By the notion of [[descent|codescent]] such homotopical cocycles are related to [[descent|descent data]] that enters the definition of [[sheaf|sheaves]] and [[stack]]s.

-##Generalizations##
+# Questions of size #

+In general, it seems that even if $C$ and $D$ are [[small categories]], then the category $Ana(C,D)$ of anafunctors from $C$ to $D$ is not necessarily even essentially small, and thus the 2-category $Cat_{ana}$ of categories and anafunctors is not [[cartesian closed category|cartesian closed]].

+This is true, however, under the assumption of COSHEP, since in that case (as above) anafunctors represent maps in $Ho(Cat)$, which is locally small by general model category theory.
+More specifically, under COSHEP every anafunctor $C\leftarrow F \to D$ is equivalent to one where the set of objects of $F$ is $C'_0$, where $C'_0\to C_0$ is a projective cover of the set $C_0$ of objects of $C$.
+Moreover, COSHEP is stronger than necessary for this; all that is really needed is that for any set $X$, the full subcategory of $Set/X$ consisting of surjections has a [[weakly initial set]].
+(COSHEP implies that it has a weakly initial *object*, namely a projective cover of $X$.)

+In Makkai's paper referenced below, he proves that $Ana(C,D)$ is small under the assumption of what he calls the *small cardinality selection axiom*, which in turn follows from Blass' axiom of *small violations of choice*.
+It is not obvious, however, what the [[structural set theory|structural]] counterparts of these axioms might be, or whether they are related to COSHEP.

+#Generalizations#

+## Higher versions ##

 Since the [[folk model structure]] on $Cat$ extends to $\omega$-[[strict omega-category|categories]], also the anafunctor concept generalizes to these strict [[higher category theory|higher categories]].
 Indeed, again by Brown-Golasinski, strict $\omega$-groupoids are fibrant with respect to the [[folk model structure]], so that the corresponding $\omega$-[[schreiber:omega-anafunctors|anafunctors] between $\omega$-groupoids represent cocycles in [[nonabelian cohomology]].